 Tsalteshi Trails Association is a 501(c)3 nonprofit organization dedicated to promoting healthy, human-powered, trail-oriented individual and family activities including skiing, snowshoeing, biking, running and walking.
-Tsalteshi Trails are located just south of Soldotna on the Kenai Peninsula with three trailheads: behind Skyview High School, across from the Soldotna Sports Center on Kalifornsky Beach Road and across from the Central Peninsula Landfill on the Sterling Highway.
-We have over 21 kilometers of trails groomed for cross country skiing in the winter and open for hikers, runners, bikes and leashed dogs when there is no snow, and a multi-use area open to foot traffic, dogs and biking year-round.
+Tsalteshi Trails are located just south of Soldotna on the Kenai Peninsula with three trailheads — behind Skyview High School, across from the Soldotna Regional Sports Complex on Kalifornsky Beach Road and across from the Central Peninsula Landfill on the Sterling Highway.
+We have over 30 kilometers of trails groomed for cross-country skiing in the winter and open for hikers, runners and bikes when there is no snow, and a multi-use area open to foot traffic, dogs and biking year-round.

 How Pick.Click.Give. makes a difference

 Since the 1980s, TTA has provided a venue for cross-country skiing for local enthusiasts and school ski programs, including youth learn-to-ski and learn-to-mountain-bike programs.
 We host regional, borough and state cross-country skiing and running meets at the middle and high school levels, and also are a host site for Besh Cup races.
 Over four miles of trails, departing from the Skyview Middle School trailhead, have lights, and we have installed a disc golf course for use in the summer.
 The trails are used year-round for community skiing, running and biking events.
 New single-track trails offer excellent riding for mountain bikes in the summer and fat-tire bikes in the winter.
 Our Slikok Multi-use Trails offer a venue for hiking, running, snowshoes and dogs year-round.